 The GP’s system, as a Consult Manager, provides the updated version of Workflow Document to the Document Repository, replacing the previous version.

 F2.
 The alarm situation is resolved.
-The telemonitoring service provider activates the new telemonitoring protocol;
+The telemonitoring service provider activates the new telemonitoring protocol.

 After the GP publishes the new telemonitoring protocol and notifies the telemonitoring service provider, the new telemonitoring protocol for the patient must be activated.
 The telemonitoring service provider retrieves the updated Telemonitoring Protocol Document and the associated Workflow Document accessing them using a system that acts as a Consult Manager.